rbind/support/content/post/2018-02-19-thoughts-to-words-an-introduction-to-aaron-simumba-s-website.md

 Going forward, I will use this website to document my R learning path.
 And occasionally anything I find remotely interesting for the future me for reference purposes.
 More like turning my wild thoughts to written engravings.
 Happy blogging...

 I cannot document all the small but significant changes I made.
-The best option would be to folk the site and have a look at the changes made.
+The best option would be to fork the site and have a look at the changes made.
 For the source to my website, you can find it [here](https://github.com/rbind/asimumba)